Murat Ülker: Philanthropy

-In 2009, the Ülker family established the Sabri Ülker Foundation to make a lasting contribution to public health around the areas of food and nutrition.
+In 2009, the Ülker family established the Sabri Ülker Foundation to make a lasting contribution to public health in the areas of food and nutrition.

 In 2014, the Ülker family contributed $24 million to Harvard University.
 The funding, distributed over 10 years, was provided to establish The Sabri Ülker Center for Nutrient, Genetic, and Metabolic Research at the T.H.
 Chan School of Public Health.
 The center addresses chronic and complex diseases to help millions of people with illnesses such as diabetes and cardiovascular disease.

 Personal life

 Murat Ülker is of Crimean Tat descent.
-He told that his father said "we are Tats, not Tatars", adding that "Tats are a mixed ethnic group that come from abroad and settled in Crimea.
+He said that his father said "we are Tats, not Tatars", adding that "Tats are a mixed ethnic group that come from abroad and settled in Crimea.
 But when you look from the distance, you would say they look like Tatars."

 He is married, with three children, and lives in Istanbul.

 He is an art collector.
 In 2012, Ülker sponsored the retrospective art exhibition "Fifty Years of Urban Walls" at Istanbul Modern which attracted 215,000 visitors with 120 works by Burhan Doğançay.

 Ülker aided in the foundation of the Ülkerspor basketball club in 1993, which later became Fenerbahçe Ülker.
 The club has won the league championship four times, the Presidential Cup six times, and the Turkish Cup three times. Ülkerspor also reached the quarterfinals of the FIBA European Champions Cup as well as the FIBA Korać Cup. Ülker purchased the naming rights of the Fenerbahçe Şükrü Saracoğlu Stadium for ten years.
 He has also sponsored the Ülker Sports Arena. Ülker previously supported other football clubs as well, but later withdrew his sponsorship.

 In 2018, Ülker was named the richest businessman in Turkey with a net worth of $4.8 billion.